Neural networks and back-propagation explained in a simple way

 The most intuitive loss function is simply loss = (Desired output — actual output).
 However this loss function returns positive values when the network undershoot (prediction < desired output), and negative values when the network overshoot (prediction > desired output).
 If we want the loss function to reflect an absolute error on the performance regardless if it’s overshooting or undershooting we can define it as:

-loss = Abstract value of (desired — actual ).
+loss = Absolute value of (desired — actual ).

 However, several situations can lead to the same total sum of errors: for instance, lot of small errors or few big errors can sum up exactly to the same total amount of error.
 Since we would like the prediction to work under any situation, it is more preferable to have a distribution of lot of small errors, rather than a few big ones.